 My love of writing music goes back to my childhood, and even then, involved both secular and church music.
 Three previous projects, These Are the Days, Where I Want to Be, and Back to Life, are a combination of secular and Christian crossover selections.
 Most recently, after studying to take on more of the technical aspects of the recording and production process myself, I've been releasing singles for an ongoing project called The Realign Collection.

 Music has always had a profound impact on me.
 I'm certain I'm not alone in that.
-Every generation has those certain songs that serve as a sort of soundtrack to their experiences growing up.
+Every generation has those certain songs that serve as a soundtrack to their experiences growing up.
 Music was (and is) there to celebrate with us, comfort us, and dream with us.
 Every piece of music, from a symphony, to an enormously produced high energy rock or dance track, to the familiar strains of a beloved hymn, is a powerful creation that has a way of touching each of us in a unique way.

 If I can do for others what countless artists, bands, and composers have done and continue to do for me, then I feel my purpose in life will have been happily fulfilled.
 Whatever the occasion or venue, be it a concert of original music, serving as an entertainer for a celebration, or providing sacred music for a funeral, wedding, or church service, I seek to impact and lift up all those who are present, and maybe even leave them with their soul smiling and sometimes with their feet tapping as well.